feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 Previously, when a record didn't have an `[idField]`, a console.error would ask if you had configured the `idField` option.
 Because of the new ability to handle temporary records, a message is only logged when assigning a temporary id to a record.
 The `checkId` utility function has been removed, since this was its main purpose.

+## Getters Work with Temporary Records

+The `find` getter has been updated to include records from `state.tempsById`, by default.
+You can pass `temps: false` in the params to only search `state.keyedById`.

 ## Changes to service module state

 The options are no longer at the root level of the service module state.
 You'll find them all in the options key: